Climate classification

-Climate classifications are systems that categorize the world's climates.
+Climate zones are systems that categorize the world's climates.
 A climate classification may correlate closely with a biome classification, as climate is a major influence on life in a region.
-One of the most used is the Köppen climate classification scheme first developed in 1884.
+The most used is the Köppen climate classification scheme first developed in 1884.

 There are several ways to classify climates into similar regimes.
 Originally, climes were defined in Ancient Greece to describe the weather depending upon a location's latitude.
 Modern climate classification methods can be broadly divided into genetic methods, which focus on the causes of climate, and empiric methods, which focus on the effects of climate.
 Examples of genetic classification include methods based on the relative frequency of different air mass types or locations within synoptic weather disturbances.
-Examples of empiric classifications include climate zones defined by plant hardiness, evapotranspiration, or more generally the Köppen climate classification which was originally designed to identify the climates associated with certain biomes.
+Examples of empiric classifications include climate zones defined by plant hardiness, evapotranspiration, or associations with certain biomes, as in the case of the Köppen climate classification.
 A common shortcoming of these classification schemes is that they produce distinct boundaries between the zones they define, rather than the gradual transition of climate properties more common in nature.